Are job adverts all the same?

 The same hiring company engaged my services to help make this hire.

-After a detailed briefing on-site, I crafted a bespoke & engaging advert, plus other marketing & briefing material.
+After a detailed briefing on-site, I crafted a bespoke and engaging advert, plus other marketing and briefing material.

-Bob saw my advert & called me up from his desk
+Bob saw my advert and called me up from his desk

-- he was genuinely excited about the job advert he had just read as it described an opportunity that fixed most of the problems with his current job.
+- he was genuinely excited about the job advert he had just read as it described an opportunity that fixed most of the problems and niggles he has with his current job.

-We discover that this opportunity matches his ambitions & he’s a suitable candidate.
+We establish that this opportunity matches his ambitions, and that he is a suitable candidate.

-I sent Bob the original job description & the employer briefing material that I'd created.
+So I sent Bob the original, full job description, and the employer briefing material that I'd created.

 Bob called back to tell me he "saw this job advertised 3 weeks ago", he recognised the job description.